Why Your Butt’s in Danger

 Chiropractic alignment, facet joint and sacroiliac joint epidural injections or nerve blocks may provide significant temporary pain relief.
 After exhausting such options, surgeons might recommend SI joint stabilization (fusion) surgery to reduce or alleviate SI joint pain and other symptoms related to SI joint dysfunction.

 SI joint mobility is a key energy transfer mechanism.
 Fusion eliminates this important shock absorber.
-Adjacent hip joint and lower lumbar spine are the next levels overloaded once the SI joint is immobile.
+Adjacent hip joint and lower lumbar spine are the next levels overloaded after the SI joint is immobile.

 Sitting Through Tendinosis